MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingmessage-devicename-vb.md

-﻿---
+---
-Description: 'The DeviceName property is a null-terminated string that contains the name of the device on which the fax message was transmitted.' ms.assetid: '77e64b22-63e0-4a17-91d7-8285623b9384'
+Description: The DeviceName property is a null-terminated string that contains the name of the device on which the fax message was transmitted. ms.assetid: 77e64b22-63e0-4a17-91d7-8285623b9384
-title: 'FaxOutgoingMessage.DeviceName property'
+title: FaxOutgoingMessage.DeviceName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingMessage.DeviceName property